 The American Dental Hygienists Association states that 8% of dental hygienists have left the profession since Covid struck, and we have every reason to believe that the same is true for other dental office positions.

 Whether externally imposed or an office policy, a requirement for staff to be vaccinated can make things worse by further limiting the pool of available talent.

 So how can a practice owner achieve full staffing when there is a shortage of available people?
-Here are some ideas:
+Here are some ideas for hiring properly:

 - Keep existing staff happy.
 The value of a trained, motivated staff member who knows the office and the patients is considerable.
 So respect that.
 Money is always a factor in job satisfaction, but there are others that are often more important.
 For example, the extent to which an employee feels listened to is integral to job satisfaction.

 - Be proactive.
 Every dentist understands the value of a short-notice list for patients.
 But relatively few apply the same concept to staffing, which means that, when someone leaves, many practice owners begin a “cold” job search.
 Every practice owner needs to be continually looking for people who could be a fit for their practice.
 People you meet at conferences, patients, or that particularly attentive food server on a Friday night restaurant outing should all be noted and filed away.
 Your short-notice job search will always be more effective if you have two or three promising candidates in mind.